Eluentyw/Fantia-Novel-Downloader/README-en.md

 1. Log in to Fantia in your PC web browser (Chrome is recommended).
 2. Navigate to **any novel post page that you have permission to view**.
 3. Press `F12` to open the Developer Tools and select the **"Network"** tab.
+4. In the filter bar, click on "Fetch/XHR".
-4. Press `F5` to reload the page.
+5. Press `F5` to reload the page.
-5. In the list of requests, find and click on one that looks like `posts/1234567`.
+6. From the list of communications that appear, click on an item with a name like 1234567 and confirm that the request URL looks like https://fantia.jp/api/v1/posts/1234567.
-6. In the details pane on the right, find the **"Headers"** tab and scroll down to the **"Request Headers"** section.
+7. In the details pane on the right, find the **"Headers"** tab and scroll down to the **"Request Headers"** section.
-7. Copy the following two values and paste them into your `config.ini`:
+8. Copy the following two values and paste them into your `config.ini`:
     *   **`cookie`**: The **entire line** of text, which is very long and contains `_session_id=...`.
     *   **`x-csrf-token`**: The token string, which consists of random-looking characters.